mere-human/snippets/algorithms/README.md

 ## Run
 `./build/bubblesort`

-No output means everything is OK.
+No output means everything is OK